 Position strength: 8

 Position report: Other than Olsen’s pick-six drop, this unit has played well when called upon.
 It’s the deepest position on the team and should be used more, as that Minnesota nail-biter proved.
 Brian Schottenheimer has three good tight ends and he needs to start using them, especially when defenses squeeze Seattle’s receivers with zone. … Dissly, the No. 2 guy by snaps (42%) finally scored his first TD against Minnesota. … If Hollister is not going to be used, he should be traded (if the Hawks can get a fifth for him).
 He was MIA vs. the Vikings (three offensive snaps) and has played in just 15% on offense (52.5% on special teams).
-That’s a waste of $3.3 million. … Parkinson is not eligible to return until Week 10 at the earliest, but he could bump Willson, who is just a special-teams guy.
+That’s a waste of $3.3 million. … Parkinson could eventually bump Willson, who is just a special-teams guy.

 Players: Duane Brown, Mike Iupati, Ethan Pocic, Damien Lewis, Brandon Shell, Jordan Simmons, Jamarco Jones, Cedric Ogbuehi, B.J.
 Finney, Kyle Fuller